pkiel/notebook/_posts/2022-06-28-LangdonSkeletonAnalysis.md

 material, resulting in an average determined density 14% less than the -250 reconstruction.
 This lines up well with our theory of segmentation.
-Certainly, a -250 reconstruction should not be compared to a -800 reconstruction, but the variability between the two is fairly uniform among the group.
+Certainly, a -250 reconstruction should not be compared to a -800 reconstruction, but the variability within each group is fairly uniform.

-With that in mind, I will proceed with the -800 reconstruction and subseciton out materials in the New Growth material.
-These densities will be differen than the New Growth shown above and will only be compared to other -800 reconstructions.
+With that in mind, I will proceed with the -800 reconstruction and subsection out materials in the New Growth material.
+These densities will be different than the New Growth shown above and will only be compared to other -800 reconstructions.

 ## Subsectioning New Growth